Yquetzal/NetworkScience_CheatSheets/README.md

 ## What are the Network Science Cheatsheets ?
 They are a set of compact resources to use as support for a Network Science class.
 I created them as the written support of my Network Science class at ENS de Lyon and University Lyon 1. (http://cazabetremy.fr/Teaching/ComplexNetworks.html)

-They are intended for a public without any particular prior konwledge, since students following the class are from various backgrounds (computer science, physics, Biology, Cognitive Science), and I use some of these resources in other classes involving either more varied profiles (economists, Information Sciece, social scientists...)
+They are intended for a public without any particular prior konwledge, since students following the class are from various backgrounds (computer science, physics, Biology, Cognitive Science), and I use some of these resources in other classes involving even more varied profiles (economists, Information Sciece, social scientists...)

 ## Can I reuse this material for my own class, a presentation, or another usage ?
 Yes !
 That's the whole point of sharing it here.
 When I was trying to create my class, I was often embarrassed because we are not supposed to reuse scientific article contents without aksing authorisations.
 So I created my own material, including original images (or, sometimes, borrowing images available under creative commons licenses.)